Brad Lincoln: Amateur career

 Lincoln played baseball for Brazoswood High School of Clute, Texas, though he also played on the football team, and did not concentrate exclusively on baseball until after his sophomore year.
 After his senior season, the Texas Rangers selected him in the 28th round of the 2003 draft, but he elected to attend college rather than turning pro at that time.

 He matriculated at the University of Houston, where he played college baseball for the Houston Cougars baseball team.
 In 2005, he played collegiate summer baseball in the Cape Cod Baseball League for the Bourne Braves, where he was named an all-star, and received the league's 10th Player award.

-He began the 2006 season by being named the |Most Outstanding Player of the Houston College Classic.
+He began the 2006 season by being named the Most Outstanding Player of the Houston College Classic.
 For the season, he posted a 12–2 win–loss record and a 1.69 earned run average (ERA), with 152 strikeouts in 127 2/3 innings pitched, and also excelled with the bat, achieving a .295 batting average with 14 home runs and a team-leading 53 RBI.
-At the end of the season, he was named to the Conference USA All-Tournament Team, recognized as the Conference USA Player of the Year, and won several major national awards, including the Dick Howser Trophy and the Brooks Wallace Award.
+At the end of the season, he was named to the Conference USA All-Tournament Team, recognized as the Conference USA Pitcher of the Year, and won several major national awards, including the Dick Howser Trophy and the Brooks Wallace Award.
 He was also one of four finalists for the Roger Clemens Award, but lost out to Andrew Miller of the University of North Carolina.